Not Passing Hurts MORE than Struggling Now! How Drew Used Pain to Efficiently Pass the CA Bar Exam (While Working Full Time)

 "If I tried to take the bar again, the cost for a class and the test itself could be up to $3,000, which I just can't afford — so I'm stuck with the debt of law school without the prestige of bar membership."

-No, it doesn’t have to be this way just because you want to practice law!
+No!
+It doesn’t have to be this way just because you want to practice law!

-You probably assumed that you NEEDED to go with a bar prep company after graduation.
-The question was framed as “what’s the best bar exam prep course” rather than “should I take a bar course?”
+The question was framed as “what’s the best bar exam prep course?” rather than “should I take a bar course?”
 You were bombarded with offers from the usual suspects (Barbri and the gang) since day one of being a law student.

 You don’t have to spend $10,000 or $3,000 or anything close to that (besides registration fees) every time you take this test just for the chance to become a licensed attorney.
-(I’ll show you how below.)

 "Simple math told me it was cheaper to take and retake the [bar exam] 3-4 times using ... 'non-traditional' decent-priced materials ... than to spend an outrageous $6,000 on the BARBRI Prep Course (also apparently not made for anyone working full time)."